romitjain/romitjain.github.io/_notes/things_read_2023_ond.md

 ### Zephyr

-1. Zephyr included 2 main things to improve upon the Mistral model: dSFT and dDPO
+1. Zephyr included 2 main things to improve upon the Mistral model: dSFT and dDPO.
-2. dSFT: Use GPT4 to generate prompts and responses and directly train on this demonstration data
+2. We have two models, one is the student model (much smaller, distilled version) and a teacher model (much larger, GPT4)
+3. dSFT: Distilled SFT
+   1. The model is trained on GPT4-generated prompts and responses.
+The dataset is of the format (`x1`, `y1`) where `x1` is the prompt and `y1` is the response (they iteratively improve the prompt as well)
-   1. But sometimes responses generated like this are not 'aligned' with how humans respond
+   2. However, these models did not turn out to be very aligned with how humans respond
+4. dDPO: Distilled DPO
-3. dDPO: To align the output by the model to human responses zephyr uses a method similar to RLHF used by OpenAI
+   1. To align the output of the model to human responses Zephyr uses the method of DPO
-   1. They generate responses to a prompt by multiple models (say, Mistral, Claude, etc.) and use GPT 4 as an evaluator to rank them
-   2. For training, get the winning response and a sample from the losing responses.
-Use this pair of (Prompt, winning response, losing response) to align the model
+   2. They generate responses to a prompt (`x`) from multiple models (say, Mistral, Claude, etc., `y_1`, `y_2`, and so on) and use GPT 4 as an evaluator to score them.
+The winning response is labeled as `y_w` and one of the losing response is sampled which is labeled as `y_l`.
+Now we have a dataset represented as: (`x`, `y_w`, `y_l`) (Prompt, winning response, losing response)
+   3. The dataset generated above is used to train a preference model, where given `x` the model learns to rank `y_l` above `y_w`.
+The steps are as follows (para phrased from the paper)
+      1. Compute the probability for (`x`, `y_w`) and (`x`, `y_l`) from the dSFT model (forward-only)
+      2. Compute the probability for (`x`, `y_w`) and (`x`, `y_l`) from the dDPO model.
+      3. Compute objective function for the preference model and backpropagate to update.
+Repeat.
-   3. Here they skip creating a intermediate reward model and directly update the main model while doing alignment
+   4. They skip creating an intermediate reward model and directly update the student model while doing alignment.
+This the different from RLHF
-   4. They also save the cost of a human evaluating the response and use GPT 4 as the evaluator
+   5. They also save the cost of a human evaluating the response and use GPT 4 as the evaluator

 ### The power of prompting